(Possibly) Get Free Breakfast at Hiltons, Just by Having the Right Credit Card (2020)

 The Surpass card costs $95 per year and comes with a valuable signup bonus.

 Along with Gold status, it gives you 10 free Priority Pass airport lounge visits per year.
 The 10 visit passes can be useful if you don't already have a Priority Pass membership from another card (such as the Sapphire Reserve); or you already have a Priority Pass membership, but need a way to occasionally bring in some additional guests.
 Get Free Airport Lounge Access from a Credit Card.

 If you spend $15,000 in a calendar year with the Surpass card, you'll get a certificate that you can use for a free weekend night at any hotel in the Hilton program.
-You can use the certificate for a free night at very expensive hotels such as Grand Wailea in Hawaii, the Hotel Del Coronado in San Diego, the Conrad in Tokyo, or the Waldorf Astoria in Park City or at one of thousands of other Hilton family hotels.
-If you decide to get this card for the free breakfast benefit, spend enough money on your credit cards each year, and are willing to deal with the extra complexity, it is worthwhile to spend just over $15,000 on the card each year to earn the certificate.
+You can use the certificate for a free night at very expensive hotels such as Grand Wailea in Hawaii, the Hotel Del Coronado in San Diego, the Conrad in Tokyo, or the Waldorf Astoria in Park City, or at one of thousands of other Hilton family hotels.
+If you decide to get this card for the free breakfast benefit, spend enough money on your credit cards each year, and are willing to deal with the extra complexity, it is worthwhile to spend enough to earn the certificate.
 Otherwise, you don't want to use the card for your spending.

 The Hilton Business card also provides Gold status and costs $95 per year, but with typically less valuable bonus categories.